veilchen-web/veilchen/docs/plugindev.rst

 Plugin API changes
 ------------------

-The Plugin API is still evolving and changed with Bottle 0.10 to address certain issues with the route context dictionary.
+The Plugin API is still evolving and changed with Veilchen 0.10 to address certain issues with the route context dictionary.
 To ensure backwards compatibility with 0.9 Plugins, we added an optional :attr:`Plugin.api` attribute to tell veilchen which API to use.
 The API differences are summarized here.

-* **Bottle 0.9 API 1** (:attr:`Plugin.api` not present)
+* **Veilchen 0.9 API 1** (:attr:`Plugin.api` not present)

   * Original Plugin API as described in the 0.9 docs.

-* **Bottle 0.10 API 2** (:attr:`Plugin.api` equals 2)
+* **Veilchen 0.10 API 2** (:attr:`Plugin.api` equals 2)

   * The `context` parameter of the :meth:`Plugin.apply` method is now an instance of :class:`Route` instead of a context dictionary.